lj-ditrapani/SWE430/markdown/lesson1.markdown

 <h3>Test Suite Execution Time</h3>

 The longer the test suite takes to run, the less often the test suite will be run.
-Below, in the section on "**Scaling Unit Test Suites in Large Projects**," we give strategies for dealing with slow running test suites.
+Below, in the section on "<em>Scaling Unit Test Suites in Large Projects</em>," we give strategies for dealing with slow running test suites.

 <h3>TDD Cycle Time Length</h3>